 Dining for Women does not fund:

-- Major building projects, large capital expenditures, US administrative fees or expenses and office costs.
+- US administrative expenses and US office expenses.

 - Contact Director of Grants and Partnerships, Dr. Veena Khandke at 864-335-8401